Newborn Care Specialists

 What are your agency fees?

-Our Newborn Care Specialist placements begin with a $500 launch fee.
-Our one-time placement fees vary depending on package level and geographic location
+Our Newborn Care Specialist placements begin with a $500 launch fee and a one-time placement fee (25% of the newborn care specialist’s total gross earnings).

 What is the typical hourly rate for an Adventure Nanny?